dalinkstone/dalinkstone/README.md

 </details>

 ### 📚 What I'm studying at the moment:
-- Datastructures
+- Operating Systems
-- Algorithms
+- Virtualization
-- Discrete Math
+- MicroVMs
-- Game Theory
+- Economics

 ### 📝 My blog:
 My blog [dalinstone.com](https://dalinstone.com) has some writing samples along with an overview of who Dalin Stone is as a person, father, and engineer.